jacket430/jacket430.github.io/_pages/FNFest Song Repo.md

 - "Basic" and "Full" conversions do not contain the same songs.
 - Both are completely playable on Guitar, Bass and Drums.
 - "Basic" conversions are songs that have auto-generated animations and lighting effects.
+Now including Vox animations!
-- "Basic" conversions from FNFestival are missing Vocal charts and animations in Rock Band, due to the way Vocals are charted in FNFest.
+- "Basic" conversions do not have Vocal charts, as FF doesn't have traditional Vox.
 - "Full" conversions have been hand-authored with full animations and lighting effects.
 - "Full" conversions have Vocal charts and animations in Rock Band.
 - "Full" conversions may also have Keys or Pro instruments.